-The emissions associated with T&D losses for fuel were omitted from the 2019FY and have been included in the 2020FY as part of data collection improvement actions.
+The emissions associated with T&D losses for fuel were omitted from the 2019FY and have been included in the 2020FY and 2021FY as part of data collection improvement actions.

 Figure 3.1.
-Scope 2 & 3 emissions comparison between 2018/19 and 2019/20
+Scope 1, 2 & 3 emissions comparison between reporting years since baseline